MadHobbs/facebook-factuality/README.md

 Because we had imbalanced classes, we decided to weight examples using class weights in the training step.
 This downweights examples from the more prevalent class and upweights examples from the less prevalent class to mimic a more balanced class scenario.
 This approach has been shown to make a big difference in terms of model performance, and it certainly did in our case.
 We also normalized features so that distance metrics when using an SVC, KNN, and Perceptron would work the same across features.

-We tried a series of models and noticed that higher bias models outperformed higher variance models.
-When analysing feature importance, we saw that posts coming from "mainstream news" (as classified by Buzzfeed) and posts using less emotionally-charged words like "fact," "interview," "fbi," "syrian," "florida," "military," and so forth we predictive of "mostly true" content.
-On the other hand,
+We cross-validataed a series of models and compared results.
+Across the board, when analysing feature importance, we saw that posts coming from "mainstream news" (as classified by Buzzfeed) and posts using less emotionally-charged words like "fact," "interview," "fbi," "syrian," "florida," "military," and so forth we predictive of "mostly factual" content.
+On the other hand, post popularity like number of reactions or shares and emotionally-charged words like "lies," "least," "bad", "hell," and race-based words like "Black" were all indicative of "not mostly factual" content.

 # Dependencies
 - python2.x (I ran on 2.7)